 How a home looks from the outside has a huge effect on how many potential buyers walk through the front door.

-For people with a higher budget for renovations and repairs, Cannon Christian, president of Renovation Realty, suggested replacing worn vinyl siding.
+For people with a higher budget for renovations and repairs, Cannon Christian, partner at Capitawl, suggested replacing worn vinyl siding.
 New vinyl siding can have an 80 percent or higher return on investment, according to Christian.

 “It’s easy to install, cheaper than other alternatives like aluminum and wood and requires little maintenance,” he said.

 Improving the landscaping of your home could result in a value increase of up to 12%, according to realtor Ryan Poppe as reported by Home & Garden.

 At a minimum, ensure your home has a well-cut lawn, a clean and tidy patio and quality garden furniture.
 Simple efforts like this can help boost your home’s appeal for potential buyers.